Resident Musician

 —–

-Previous Resident Music Scholars
+Previous Resident Musicians

 John Paul was the holder, in 2020-21, of the Trust’s ‘special award’, which was established to provide support for a deserving student of the Royal College of Music (RCM) in response to the COVID-19 pandemic and the particular challenges faced by musicians whose performances and other essential activities had been cancelled.